 Federal and State Machine Gun and Automatic Firearm Offenses

-Because the government is so aggressive with its prosecution of firearms charges, particularly in cases with automatic weapons, you will want to be fully informed before making any important decisions regarding your representation or what to do in your case.
-If you are facing an accusation or your firearms have been seized, you will want to retain experienced defense counsel right away to try and stop or limit potential charges.
+Because the government is so aggressive with its prosecution of firearms charges, particularly in cases with automatic weapons, you will want complete information before making any important decisions regarding your representation or what to do in your case.
+If you face an accusation or the government has seized your firearms, you will want to retain a defense attorney experienced with defending automatic firearm charges immediately to stop or limit potential charges.

 A machine gun is a gun that can fire a continuous stream of bullets with one pull of the trigger.
 If you keep the trigger pulled, the rifle will continue to shoot until the bullets run out.
 Although one usually thinks of machine guns as rifles, machine pistols also exist, and the same rules apply.
-Parts kits that contain full-auto parts that can be swapped into a semi-auto gun to make it fully auto are also legally considered a “machine gun.”
-Obviously, these guns were designed for combat in a military setting, and there are tight restrictions on a civilian being able to possess one.
-A person may not manufacture, sell, offer for sale, or possess a machine gun unless they have a federal license to do so.
+Parts kits that contain full-auto parts for installation into a semi-auto gun to make it fully auto are also legally considered a “machine gun.”
+Generally, machine guns are for combat in a military setting, and there are tight restrictions on a civilian being able to possess one.
+A person may not manufacture, sell, offer for sale, or possess a machine gun unless they have a federal license.

 Michigan’s Penalty for Possession of a Machine Gun

-The penalty for unlicensed possession or sale of a machine gun is a potential 5 years in prison, 5 years of probation, and a $2,500.00 fine.
+The penalty for unlicensed possession or sale of a machine gun is a potential five (5) years in prison, (5) years of probation, and a $2,500.00 fine.

 Is there any way someone can legally own, buy, or sell a machine gun?

-It should be understood that machine guns are not “banned” or “prohibited.”
-Automatic firearms require a license.
-An official Opinion of the Attorney General of Michigan was issued on December 27, 2005, took the position that if a person obtained a license to own a machine gun from the federal government through the Bureau of Alcohol, Tobacco, Firearms, and Explosives (ATF).
-Michigan would respect the license and would find that a person with such a registered machine gun would be within the law.
+Machine guns are not “banned” or “prohibited” under federal law; however, automatic firearms require a license.
+The Michigan Attorney General issued an official Opinion on December 27, 2005.
+The AG stated that Michigan would respect a federal government’s permit to own a machine gun through the Bureau of Alcohol, Tobacco, Firearms, and Explosives (ATF).
+As a result, Michigan would find that a person with a registered machine gun would be within the law.

-You can own a machine gun that was legally registered before May 19, 2086, you can own an automatic firearm, and you can buy such a gun from a person who had such a gun legally before May 19, 1986, if you get a license from the ATF and buy it from that person.
+If registered before May 19, 2086, you can own an automatic firearm, and you can buy such a gun from a person who had it before May 19, 1986, if you get a license from the ATF and buy it from that person.
 The value of machine guns in the United States increases over time due to supply and demand.
 The cost of a machine gun may be the biggest hurdle to anyone who wants one, with the average price today being around $10,000.00.

 Federal gun laws apply to Michigan residents.
-Federal penalties are generally greater than Michigan penalties.
-The federal laws are very detailed and complicated and are too lengthy to list here.
+Federal penalties are generally more significant than Michigan penalties.
+The federal laws are very detailed, complicated, and too lengthy to list here.
 Penalties for misdemeanors and felony firearms crimes can range from 1 to 20 years in prison, and up to a $500,000.00 fine, based on the seriousness of the offense.
-As stated above, a person may not even possess the parts to convert a semi-auto gun into a full-auto gun.
-Converting a semi-auto into a full-auto is a 20-year federal felony and a potential $250,000.00 fine.
+A person may not even possess the parts to convert a semi-auto firearm into a full-auto firearm.
+Converting a semi-automatic firearm into a full-auto is a 20-year federal felony and a potential $250,000.00 fine.
 A defense attorney familiar with weapons and the Second Amendment is essential.

-If a person wants a machine gun license and is willing to do the following, he or she can get one, as long as they are not one of the following:
+If a person wants a machine gun license and is willing to do the following, they can get one, as long as they are not one of the following:

 - convicted felons or under indictment for a felony